Introduction

 Understand VA Disability Ratings for Sleep Apnea

 Understanding these ratings is crucial for former service members, as they directly affect eligibility for benefits and the support they can expect.
 It’s common to feel overwhelmed by these complexities.
-For instance, nearly 60% of individuals with combat-related PTSD also experience obstructive breathing issues during rest, complicating their treatment and potentially impacting their ratings.
-Additionally, data shows that 21% of former service members are diagnosed with sleep apnea after military service, in contrast to just 9% of non-service members, highlighting how prevalent this issue is among those who have served.
+For instance, nearly 60% of individuals with combat-related also experience obstructive breathing issues during rest, complicating their treatment and potentially impacting their ratings.
+Additionally, data shows that 21% of former service members are diagnosed with after military service, in contrast to just 9% of non-service members, highlighting how prevalent this issue is among those who have served.

 As the VA prepares to introduce significant changes to the insomnia evaluation criteria in 2025, we understand that time is of the essence.
 Former service members are encouraged to submit requests quickly to secure benefits under the current system.
 Claims submitted before the new rules take effect will be assessed under existing criteria, which may lead to more favorable outcomes for many.